 Examples of previous innovations can be found here.

-The Senior Vice President of Academic Affairs is the financial sponsor of the Innovation in Teaching for Learning award and the award will be presented in the Fall with the announcement publicized across the University.
-The winner will receive an engraved plaque and a $2,000 professional development stipend from the Office of Academic Affairs.
+The winner of the Innovation in Teaching for Learning Award will be announced in the Fall, and they will receive an engraved plaque along with a $2,000 professional development stipend.

 All educators who teach at ATSU in any setting may be eligible for the award.
 Teaching and learning innovations from all disciplines and teaching contexts are welcomed.
 Teams and/or individuals are encouraged to apply for this award.